xrdocs-migration/SONiC/_blogs/sonic_gnmi.md

 ```

-Ultimately, the configuration is translated into `telemetry` process arguments and the process is lunched:
+Ultimately, the configuration is translated into telemetry process arguments, and the process is launched:

 ```
 exec /usr/sbin/telemetry ${TELEMETRY_ARGS}